Zubrnice: Etymology

-The name is most likely derived from zubr (i.e. 'European bison').
+The name Zubrnice is most likely derived from zubr (i.e. 'European bison').
 It first appeared as Zubrnycz.

 Geography

 Zubrnice is located about 12 km east of Ústí nad Labem.
 It lies in the Central Bohemian Uplands.
 The highest point is at 659 m above sea level.
 The entire municipal territory lies within the České středohoří Protected Landscape Area.

 History

 The first written mention of Zubrnice is from 1352, when the church was mentioned.
 With a short break after the Hussite Wars, when Zubrnice was acquired by Jan of Vartenberk, the village was owned by the bishopric in Litoměřice continuously until 1848.

 Transport

 Zubrnice is the terminus and start of a railway line from/to Ústí nad Labem, but trains run on it only on weekends.